danksky/blog/src/media/post/HOW_TO_MAP_COVID.md

 +  fill={getCountryFill(this.state.countryDataset, featureElement)}
 ```

 ...you'll see it doesn't work out so well.
 Even the USA is missing data.
 If you went down the road above, go ahead and keep your changes.
-We'll build on them soon.
+You'll build on them soon.

-To fill in the gaps, we need to set the dataset's country names to those used in the TopoJSON.
+To fill in the gaps, you need to set the dataset's country names to those used in the TopoJSON.
 Add this workaround above the `setState()` statement in **Map.jsx**'s `componentDidMount()` function:

 ```diff
 async componentDidMount() {